 “For me, cooking is all about welcoming people in a space as if it were my own home,” says Keith.
 “I’ve always been more interested in sourcing ingredients and finding new layers of flavour than manipulating food with clever techniques.
 When the people sitting around the table can feel a real connection with the food they’re eating – and have a sense of where it’s come from, and who made it – there is a depth of nourishment to that experience that beats any industry prestige.”

-So sumptuous was the meal, with 12 components in total, we weren’t able to fit all the recipes into our pages, so here are the remaining ones, perfect for completing a perfect seasonal gathering.
+So sumptuous was the meal, with 12 components in total, we weren’t able to fit all the recipes into our Winter 2021 issue, so here are the remaining ones, perfect for completing a perfect seasonal gathering.